ZacharyjrWhite/GemstoneCrabTimer/README.md

 ### V2.0.1
 - Fix: issue with non-breaking space in usernames for top 3
+- New: Added total cumulative damage and overlay appearance editor

 ### V2.0.0
 - Top 3 placement Tracking